 ‘Molly gets a bath’ by Ginny

 If an animal has had a challenging start to life and stared death or illness in the face, then adoption means that they can have a second chance at life.
-Animal rescues are called ‘rescues’ for a reason; be the hero and give an animal the life it deserves!
+We are calling them ‘rescues’ for a reason; be the hero and give an animal the life it deserves!

 05 – It’s much cheaper